400+ Action Verbs for Your Resume (Examples + How-to Guide)

 • Honored with Academic Excellence Award, 2018.

-Like a resume, a CV outlines your relevant qualifications for the job, but it’s more in-depth. incorporate an array of resume verbs throughout your CV and use our CV Maker with a template to create a CV that wows employers.
+Like a resume, a curriculum vitae (CV) outlines your relevant qualifications for the job, but it’s more in-depth.
+See how to make a CV for additional details on crafting this document.

 Congressional campaign volunteer